PrincessRuth90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that counts the number of directories in a path
+A script that lists environment variables